A stock market investment newsletter

 Whom Ever Gets Out First Takes Home The Bacon

 We as investors have to look at the real reason the stock is climbing.
-If we can get in in the beginning stages of the "SPIKE". we can get out in about a week to ten days with a giant profit.
-Just make sure to get out.
+If we can get in in the beginning stages of the "SPIKE", we can get out in about a week to ten days with a giant profit.
+Odds are it will move before we have an opportunity to pick up shares at the low.
+If lucky enough to get in just make sure to get out.

 Spiking the stock in a company that virtually has nothing is the norm.
 These are the companies that need to move stock to pay the bills, simply because they have nothing.
 As investors, this is where we need to look the hardest.
 We do not want to confuse a quality company, one with a strong shot at a future, with a company that will need to stretch hard to get anywhere.